BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Proposed Architecture

 \subsection{Input Representation}

-The input sequences in a given corpus are at first tokenized, and a lookup table $LUT()$ is constituted as a one-to-one mapping between the unique tokens $V_{i}$ in the vocabulary $V$ with a unique integer $T_i$, $\forall 1 \leq i \leq |V|$.
+The input sequences undergoes pre-processing to eliminate non-desired elements such as line breaks, tabs, URLs, non-ASCII characters, and punctuation marks.
+Additionally, whitespace is standardized for consistency.
+The pre-processed sequences are tokenized, and a lookup table $LUT()$ is constituted as a one-to-one mapping between the unique tokens $V_{i}$ in the vocabulary $V$ with a unique integer $T_i$, $\forall 1 \leq i \leq |V|$.
 For each sentence, a tokenized sequence $S^{t}$ is constructed consulting the lookup table as shown in Algorithm \ref{alg:tsg}.
-Besides, padding is appended to ensure uniform sequence length $l$.
+Besides, padding is appended to ensure uniform sequence length $L$.

-The tokenized sequence $S^{t}$ is converted into a series of embeddings $S^{e} \in \Re^{L \times D'} $, where each token $S^{t}_{i}$ in the sequence is substituted by an embedding vector $e[i]$.
-The embeddings are randomly initialized and optimized throughout training, much like other network parameters.
-Position embedding $S^{p} \in \Re^{L \times D'} $ is used on the sequence to determine the token ordering for contextualized representation.
-For a given position $i$ and dimension $d$, $S^{p}(i,d)$ is computed as shown in equation (\ref{eq23}).
+$S^{t}$ is then converted into a series of embeddings $S^{e} \in \Re^{L \times D'} $, where each token $S^{t}_{i}$ in $S^{t}$ is substituted by an embedding vector $e[i]$.
+The embeddings are randomly initialized and optimized while training, as other network parameters.
+The position embedding $S^{p} \in \Re^{L \times D'} $ is used to determine the token ordering for contextualized representation.
+For a given position $i$ and dimension $d$, $S^{p}(i,d)$ is computed as shown in Equation (\ref{eq23}).

-Finally, the token embedding sequence $S^{e}$ and the position-encoded sequence $S^{p}$ are element-wise concatenated (denoted by $ || $) to obtain the embedded sequence $S \in \Re^{L \times D}$ such that $D=2D'$ as shown in equation (3).
+Finally, the token embedding sequence $S^{e}$ and the position-encoded sequence $S^{p}$ are element-wise concatenated (denoted by $ || $) to obtain the embedded sequence $S \in \Re^{L \times D}$ such that $D=2D'$ as shown in Equation (3).